 When Emma first took six-year-old Jake on camp, she felt the weight of responsibility that comes with being a Companion.
 Jake was still walking at that stage, but he needed a lot of assistance.

-Over the next three years, she watched as Jake went from a vibrant young boy with much to say to wheelchair bound and unable to express himself other than in groans.
-The fast, degenerative nature of the diagnosis meant that Tom was also going to lose his function quickly.
-A world first cord blood transplant for MLD helped stave off the worst of the effects for Tom Lawler who is, today, a happy yet seriously compromised 21-year-old.
+Over the next three years, Emma watched as Jake went from a vibrant young boy with plenty to say to say to wheelchair-bound child unable to express himself other than by groaning.
+The fast, degenerative nature of the diagnosis meant that Tom was going to lose neural function in a similarly quick manner.
+A world-first umbilical cord blood transplant for MLD helped stave off the worst of the effects for Tom, who is, today, a happy yet seriously compromised 21-year-old.

-Tom, 21 and Jake, 26 have defied the odds and are the oldest known survivors of juvenile MLD.
-Camp Quality, along with the many other helpers along the way, have played an enormous role in their lives.
-Emma and the Lawlers share their story at Camp Quality fundraisers and are thrilled to champion the cause.
+Camp Quality, Emma and countless other carers, Volunteers, and medical professionals along the way have played an enormous role in all of the Lawler's lives.
+In response, Emma and the family regularly share their story at fundraisers and events, and are thrilled to champion Camp Quality cause.

 “Being a Camp Quality volunteer has changed my perspective on life.
 It’s not just about taking kids away on a great camp – it’s about showing kids a fabulous time and introducing them to other kids going through similar tough times.
 But I think, most importantly, it’s about giving their parents an incredibly important break from the trauma and mental exhaustion."